omnathmandal/codo/README.md

 A simple todo cli application in rust.

-> note : while running the command given below make sure you are in the root directory of the project.
+> **Note** : while running the command given below make sure you are in the root directory of the project.

 ## Installing the application